'Gaslighting' is Merriam-Webster's word of the year for 2022

 The term, which is defined as "the act or practice of grossly misleading someone especially for one's own advantage," follows 2021's word "vaccine."
 The company announced its word of the year on Monday.

-"Gaslighting" has become more common in recent years but search activity greatly increased this year when searches increased by 1,740%.
+"Gaslighting" has become more common in recent years but search activity greatly increased this year -- by 1,740%.
 It remained a frequently searched term throughout the year.

 The word "gaslighting" comes from a 1938 play and film Gas Light.
 The plot of the story features a man who deliberately tricks his wife into believing she is going insane, making her question her perception of reality.
 The psychological manipulation creates a power balance in which he is in control and she is dependent on him.
 Merriam-Webster said this type of manipulation often takes place over a long period of time.